NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## How to Setup
-1. Install the latest version of Python 3 for your OS with the PATH added and make sure there are no other versions of Python 3.
+1. Install [Python 3.6.6](https://www.python.org/downloads/release/python-366/) for your OS with the PATH added and make sure there are no other versions of Python 3.
 2. Download this repository or the latest release to where ever you would like.
 I would highly suggest using git so you can pull from the main branch when necessary.
-3. Install the program by navigating to the folder and calling `pip install -U .` or `pip3 install -U .`.
+3. Install the program by navigating to the folder and calling `pip install -U .` or `pip3 install -U .`
 4. Create a folder for storing your match videos.
 5. Add the thumbnail to the match video folder as `thumbnail.png` (not required, but suggested).
 6. Make your recording program follow this naming scheme: [MATCH TYPE] \(TIEBREAKER\) [MATCH NUM].[EXTENSION] ex.
 Qualification Match 1.mp4.